 The trail is very close to Wakulla Springs State Park and so there are good opportunities for wildlife sightings.
 For us that consisted of a small box turtle and a brightly colored rat snake.

-As of spring 2021, there are no bike rentals near this trail that we are aware of.
+As of summer 2022, there are no bike rentals near this trail that we are aware of.
 (Leave info in the comments if you know of a place.)